What It Actually Takes to Speak as a Leader (Coach Reveals)

 This self-awareness helps leaders set realistic, long-term goals that align with their values and ensure sustainable well-being.
 For instance, Stephen’s clients realised they valued ambition and family, respectively, leading them to make different choices about their careers.

-Stephen’s evolution from a nervous 15-year-old speaker to a confident presenter demonstrates public speaking’s transformative power.
+Stephen shares his evolution from a nervous 15-year-old speaker to a confident presenter.
 Authenticity and self-deprecating humour are effective tools in connecting with an audience.
 Stephen notes:

 “If you’ve done the work to understand who you are… the confidence is I’m enough.”

 Authenticity builds trust and makes a speaker more relatable, essential qualities for leaders.
-Stephen’s ability to hold an audience’s attention and convey genuine passion serves as an excellent example for aspiring leaders.
+You need to hold people’s attention and share genuine passion for your topic.

 Both Stephen and Ed emphasise the value of coaching in guiding individuals through self-discovery and goal setting.
 A coach provides necessary support and accountability to stay on track.
 Stephen remarks: